FullScreenShenanigans/Documentation/Storage.md

 let ItemsHolder: ItemsHoldr = new ItemsHoldr({ doMakeContainer: true });
 ```

-HTML elements stored within ItemsHoldr will have their values on the page updated if the container is appended to an element on the page.
+Changes to element values will show on the page if the container is appended to an element on the page.
 To signal if an item is an element, assign `hasElement` to true.

 ```typescript